greg-js/arch-wiki-md-repo/wiki/_content/english/Acer Cloudbook.md

 ### Kernel parameters

-Without these options, the installation image won't load at all:
+Without these options, the installation image will not load at all:

 *   edd=off
 *   noapic